rayray0708/Crypto_Clustering/README.md

 ## Installations

-The following dependencies should be downloaded in order to run the code and display the graphs:\
+The following dependencies should be downloaded in order to run the code and display the graphs.
+Please copy the exact code I've provided here to your code editor to use these dependencies:\
 -Pandas: (1) pip install pandas, (2) import pandas as pd\
 -holoviews:  (1) pip install holoviews hvplot, (2) import holoviews as hv\
 -hvPlot: import hvplot.pandas\